 - 4-6 teaspoons orange juice

-In a small bowl, stir together the orange juice and vanilla.
-Pour into the mixer bowl and mix just until the dough forms.
+- In a small mixing bowl, stir together the orange juice and vanilla.
+Pour into the mixer bowl with the rest of the ingredients and mix just until the dough forms.

-Unwrap the dough and slice ¼” thick.
-Place on prepared baking sheet about 1” apart.
+- Unwrap the dough and slice ¼” thick.
+Place on prepared cookie sheet about 1” apart.

-Bake for 12-15 minutes, or just until the bottom edges begin to turn golden.
+- Bake in the preheated oven for 12-15 minutes, or just until the bottom edges begin to turn golden.
 The surface should not brown.
 Remove from the oven and transfer the cookies to a wire rack to cool completely.